opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 ## Project creation

-In general, there are mulitple options how to create a QFieldCloud project:
+In general, there are multiple options how to create a QFieldCloud project:

 - [Using QGIS](my-first-project.md)
 - [Using QFieldCloud](#creating-a-project-in-qfieldcloud)